ZeroxyDev/MonTally/readme.md

 3. Open your PokéMMO or Pokémon Revolution Online game.
 4. Ensure that you are using Windows 10 or a later version.

-When running the installer of MonTally application, you may encounter a message indicating that the application is not signed.
+When running the installer of MonTally application, you may encounter a message indicating that the **application is not signed**.
 This is a common occurrence for unsigned software.
 Follow these steps to proceed securely:

 1. Upon seeing the "application not signed" message, click on "More Info."
 2. Look for the option that allows you to continue or run the application despite the lack of a digital signature.